 Africa is well known as a home to many of the world’s largest and most dangerous predators.
 A mere ride through the African savannah would bring you in contact with some of the biggest and scariest creatures.
 But what is Africa’s most dangerous predator?

-It might come as a surprise to many to find out that the biggest and baddest of them all is in fact the hippopotamus.
+It might come as a surprise to many to find out that the biggest and baddest of the African wildlife is, in fact, the hippopotamus.
 With its potbelly and somewhat adorable face, it’s quite difficult to think of the hippo as a dangerous creature.
 But the hippo is regarded as Africa’s most dangerous predator as it attacks and kills over 3000 people yearly.
-The hippo is an extremely fascinating creature and here are 5 impressive reasons why.
+The hippo is a fascinating creature and here are 5 impressive reasons why:

 Hippopotamus means river horse in ancient Greek.
 But despite its name, the hippo cannot swim or float.
 Hippos spend their day standing on surfaces below water, sometimes with only their nostrils peeking out – leading us to believe that they are agile swimmers.
-Hippos spend most of their days partially submerged in water to protect their skin from the sun.
+When going on a hippo safari, you’ll find out firsthand that they spend most of their days partially submerged in water to protect their skin from the sun.
 Their delicate skin needs to be moist at all times to prevent it from cracking.

 However, recent reports of hippos feeding on hippo carcasses have researchers wondering if they are indeed fully herbivores.
 This exceptional behavior has been viewed both at Kruger National Park in South Africa and Hwange National Park in Zimbabwe.